IGVF-DACC/igvf-catalog/docs/adding_endpoints.md

 * `filter_by`: a list of searchable properties that can be searched as query parameters.
 They define the "Filter by a list of fields" endpoint.
 All parameters must be defined in the `properties` object.
 Each field is optional, but **at least one field must be specified**.
 In this example, we can search a gene via: `GET /genes?chr=chr1&gene_name=ACT1&gene_type=pseudogene` for example. `_id` is the only exception as it's a reserved field and will not be read as a query parameter.
 If `_id` is set in this list, a separate endpoint "Find by ID" will be set, in this example: `GET /genes/{id}` will be created.
 * `filter_by_range`: this list complements `filter_by` by specifying that `start` and `end` will define a range query.
 They can be used along with the other fields for searching.
 Currently, only `start` and `end` values are acceptable for this field.
+* `fuzzy_text_search`: currently supporting only one field.
+This field will be searcheable returning objects that "fuzzy" match the value by using the Levenshtein metric.
+Search available via the endpoint `GET /genes/search/{term}`.
+The search indexes must be setup in order for this endpoint to work properly.
 * `return`: the list of fields that will be returned by the endpoint.
 Each gene object will contain the fields: `_id, chr, gene_name, gene_type, start, end` in the response object.

 So far, we discussed how to enable the endpoints: "Filter by a list of fields" (including range query) and "Find by ID".
 Now, let's discuss how to enable graph based endpoints automatically.

 ## Graph based endpoints

-Currently, the only graph based endpoints that are supported are the return of a list of children and parents of a node object.

-Relationships must be explicitly defined in edge models.
+Graph based endpoints are automatically enabled depending on the relationships explicitly declared in edge models.

-For example:
+Here is one example on how to declare a relationship:

 ``` yaml
 caqtl: